yuvallanger/matplotlib/doc/devel/outline.rst

      user's guide out. - MGD

 #.
 This section might also benefit from a little more detail on the
-   customizations that are possible (eg an example fleshing out the rc options a little bit).
+   customizations that are possible (e.g. an example fleshing out the rc options a little bit).
 Admittedly, this is pretty clear from readin ghte rc file, but it might be helpful to a newbie.